1967

 Pinocchio’s subsequent capture by Stromboli, who locks him in a cage, illustrates that even when he believes himself free from strings, he remains under control, indicating that systems can integrate and contain those who believe they are rebelling.

-The Coachman is presented as the devil, a demonic entity and a child trafficker, accompanied by dark, oily, demonic figures.
-He conspires with the Archons (the Fox and the Cat) at a crossroads at midnight—a classic voodoo symbol for occult meetings—to abduct young boys.
+The Coachman is a devil, a demonic entity and a child trafficker, accompanied by dark, oily, demonic figures.
+He conspires with the Archons (the Fox and the Cat) at a crossroads at midnight, a classic voodoo symbol for occult meetings to abduct young boys.

-Pinocchio initially exists as a marionette, a quasi-animated entity lacking true volition, manipulated by unseen biological and cultural forces, akin to individuals swept up in broad ideological movements.
+Pinocchio embodies Jungian archetypes, existing as a marionette, a quasi-animated entity lacking true volition, manipulated by unseen biological and cultural forces, akin to individuals swept up in broad ideological movements.

 This wish reflects the ideal aspiration of a benevolent father for his child.
 Geppetto’s act of carving Pinocchio a mouth symbolises the bestowal of the Logos, the capacity to use language to manifest order from chaos—a spark of divinity inherent within human beings.